New Fall Guys level Jump Showdown coming tomorrow

 New Fall Guys level Jump Showdown will be added tomorrow, Wednesday, August 12.

-It will be the first level added since the game's release, and developer Mediatonic says it has more levels "coming soon" as well.
+It will be the first level added since the release of Fall Guys, and developer Mediatonic says it has more levels "coming soon" as well.
 Jump Showdown is basically an amped-up version of Jump Club, the level where you and the other beans have to jump over a rotating green stick while ducking under a pink stick rotating at a slightly different speed.
 In Jump Showdown, both sticks are golden and double-sided, so you'll have to dodge and duck twice as often.

 🚨 We're about to drop a new level into rotation!!! 🚨Jump Showdown - A fan-favourite from the beta! 👑We'll be adding it in our first update TOMORROW!
 Patch-notes in the thread 😗👌More new levels will be coming soon - along with new features & costumes 👀 pic.twitter.com/zQ4hOI70MPAugust 11, 2020